 Tixel is usually safer and more effective for under-eye and eyelid areas.
 It treats crepey skin gently without causing swelling or burns.
 Laser is often too aggressive for these delicate zones unless used at very low settings.

-How do I know if I need laser instead of Tixel?
+How do I know if I need a laser instead of Tixel?

 If you have deep acne scars, widespread pigmentation, or pronounced wrinkles, a laser may be recommended.
-However, if you’re seeking gradual improvement with low downtime, Tixel is more suitable.
-Your nurse will assess your skin before deciding.
+However, if you’re seeking gradual improvement with minimal downtime, Tixel is a more suitable option.
+Your nurse will assess your skin before making a decision.

 Can I wear makeup after a Tixel or laser session?

 After Tixel, most clients wait 24 to 48 hours before applying makeup.
-After laser—especially ablative types—you may need to avoid makeup for a week or longer, depending on redness and skin flaking.
+After laser, especially ablative types, you may need to avoid makeup for a week or longer, depending on the level of redness and skin flaking.

 What hurts more: laser or Tixel?

-Laser treatments—especially ablative ones—are typically more painful and often require numbing cream.
+Laser treatments, especially ablative ones, are typically more painful and often require the use of numbing cream.
 Tixel is described as a warm, brief sensation and usually doesn’t require anaesthetic.

 How many sessions will I need with Tixel vs laser?

-Tixel is often done as a series of four to six sessions for cumulative results.
-Laser may be performed as a single treatment or a short series depending on the condition being treated.
+Tixel is often performed as a series of four to six sessions to achieve cumulative results.
+Laser may be performed as a single treatment or a short series, depending on the condition being treated.

 Can I combine Tixel and laser in the same appointment?